pepp-pt/pepp-pt-documentation/README.md

 ## Contributing

-The project is currently not accepting contributions but aims to do so in the near future.
+The project does not accept contributions through GitHub at this point.

+Details will be described in [CONTRIBUTING](./CONTRIBUTING.md).

 ## Questions or feedback

-For any other questions or feedback, please visit the [PEPP-PT discussion group](https://groups.google.com/forum/#!forum/pepp-pt-discussion).
+You may send questions or feedback to the
+[PEPP-PT discussion group](https://groups.google.com/forum/#!forum/pepp-pt-discussion).

 ## License